 - Noise;

 - Soil condition;

 - Wastewater discharges, wastewater quality (continuous monitoring);

 - Gaseous emissions (continuous monitoring);

 - Ambient air quality;

 - Stack emission testing (for PM10, PM2.5, SO2, NOx and on annual basis);

 - Waste deposit; and

 - Public complaints.

+- Monitoring will include the effectiveness of the mitigation measures designed reduce the impacts of glare.

-Frequency, locations and parameters will be determined in consultation with the regulator and the lending banks, to enable the NOORo II Solar Power project to comply with regulatory requirements for monitoring during the operational phase.
+Frequency, locations and parameters will be determined in consultation with the regulator and the lending banks, to enable the NOORo III Solar Power project to comply with regulatory requirements for monitoring during the operational phase.
 A detailed monitoring programme will be prepared and incorporated in the OESMP by the O & M Company.